Fort Walton Beach Record Expungement & Record Seal Lawyer

 Contact a Fort Walton Beach Record Expungement & Sealing Lawyer

-At Flaherty Defense Firm, Fort Walton Beach record sealing and expungement lawyer Tim Flaherty can help you clear your record of a past mistake or unwarranted arrest and allow you to move forward with your life.
-To discuss whether you qualify to have your criminal or driving record expunged or sealed with our team, please call our Fort Walton Beach offices at (850) 243-6097 today.
+As a Fort Walton Beach criminal defense lawyer, I can help you clear your record of a past mistake and allow you to move forward with your life.
+To discuss whether you qualify to have your criminal or driving record expunged or sealed, call me at (850) 243-6097 today.